Admitted to the New Jersey and Federal District Court Bars

 Also Admitted to New York Bar, The Southern District of New York and the Eastern District of New York.

-Mr. Valenzano is an associate at McOmber & McOmber, P.C.
+Mr. Valenzano is a partner at McOmber McOmber & Luber, P.C.
 Mr. Valenzano’s primary areas of practice are employment law and civil litigation.
 Mr. Valenzano actively litigates in all areas of employment law, including but not limited to matters involving discrimination, retaliation, wrongful termination, as well as non-compete, whistleblower, wage and hour, and qui tam actions.

 As an employment attorney, Mr. Valenzano has experience litigating on behalf of both employees and employers.
 As a member and board member of the National Employment Lawyers Association, Mr. Valenzano believes everyone deserves a voice – especially those who have unfairly lost their job due to the insidious and shameful discrimination of their employer.
 Mr. Valenzano became an employment lawyer so that he could speak up for and defend workers who are unable to defend themselves against the disproportionate power of their employer.